cunnie/docs/ghetto_raid.md

 	* Hostname: **nas.nono.com**
 	* click **OK**

 We enable ssh in order to allow us to install the disk benchmarking package ([bonnie++](http://www.coker.com.au/bonnie++/)).
-We enable CIFS, for that will be our primary filesharing protocol.
+We enable AFP, for that will be our primary filesharing protocol.
 We also enable iSCSI for our ESXi host.
+We enable CIFS for good measure (we don't have Windows clients, but we may in the future).

 * click the **Services** icon
 	* click the **SSH** slider to turn it on